nemesida-waf/nemesida_waf_ce/README.md

 A distinctive feature of Nemesida WAF Free is its own signature database which detects attacks on web applications with a minimum number of false positives, as well as:
 - minimum requirements to hardware resources;
-- update from repository;
+- update from repository
-- installation and configuration in a few minutes;
+- installation and configuration in a few minutes
-- ease of maintenance (creating white lists for signatures, IP addresses and virtual hosts).
+- ease of maintenance (creating white lists for signatures, IP addresses and virtual hosts)

 ## Installation

 Installation and setup of Nemesida WAF Free takes only a few minutes.
 The dynamic module Nemesida WAF is available for:
-- Nginx stable from 1.12;
+- Nginx stable from 1.12
-- Nginx mainline from 1.17;
+- Nginx mainline from 1.17
-- Nginx Plus.
+- Nginx Plus

 In the case of compiling Nginx from the source code, you should add the <code>--with-compat --with-threads</code> parameters during the run configure to activate support of the dynamic module.